Bulging disc lower back symptoms and treatment

 Treatment options for a bulging disc in the lower back

 No matter what has caused your bulging disc, if it is triggering lower back pain, it probably requires treatment.
 Some bulging disc treatments include:

 - Epidural steroidal injections

-If a doctor determines that a bulging disc is causing your lower back pain and other treatments have failed to offer relief, you may want to discuss your treatment options with Laser Spine Institute.
-Contact us today to learn more about our gentle outpatient procedures.
-We will be happy to review your MRI or CT scan free of charge.
+If a physician determines that a bulging disc is causing your lower back pain and other treatments have failed to offer relief after several weeks or months, you may want to discuss your treatment options with Laser Spine Institute.
+Contact us today to learn if our minimally invasive spine surgery would be effective in providing your relief from a bulging disc in your lower back.

 Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck or back pain.
 Our surgeons use a less than 1-inch incision and muscle-sparing techniques in order to alleviate symptoms while resulting a safer and effective alternative compared to traditional open back surgery.^

 Reach out to Laser Spine Institute today and request a no-cost MRI review* to determine if you are a potential candidate for our minimally invasive spine surgery.
 We are here to help you on the road to recovery.